Differences between personal and vehicle breakdown cover?

 Broken down without cover?

-If your car or van has broken down and you haven’t got breakdown cover, don’t worry.
+If your car or van has broken down on the motorway or even outside your home and you haven’t got breakdown cover, don’t worry.
 There are companies such as Assist-U that provide 24/7 breakdown assistance services.
 Their service works as a Pay-as-you-go so you will only be charged for the call-out and any mileage if your vehicle needs to be towed to a safe place such as a local garage.

 You might like: Breakdown Cover Explained